Q-dimi/return_tests/README.md

 ## Where your functions live

-Go to the '/functions' folder and you will see some examples of how your functions are formatted.
+Go to the '/functions' folder and see how the functions are formatted.
 Create a new file in that folder with the same format as the examples.
-The function you place in function_called will be the one that is tested.
+The function placed in function_called will be the one that is tested.

 ```js
     tests: [